Tuesday, October 29, 2024

 Exploring a wonderment and gratitude for the gifts plants can offer, Botanical Reveries celebrates the nourishment, healing, poetry and beauty we have growing all around us.
 The artist sits at the desk and steadily, over the years, compiles a life of botanical research, historical information, artifacts, and art…. and melds them into a visual accumulation of discovery and poetic interpretation.

-in the Arizona Sonora Desert Museum's Ironwood Gallery in Tucson, Arizona.
+in the Tohono Chul Park's Main Gallery in Tucson, Arizona.

 Artist Book Installation by Catherine Nash